rickhelmus/patRoon/README.md

 specTROmetry nOn-target aNalysis_.

 ## Project news

+**September 2026** `patRoon 3.1.0` is now released.
+This release supports SIRIUS 6.0, adds a new componentization algorithm and integrates various smaller changes and fixes from user feedback.
+Please see the [Project NEWS][NEWS] for more details.

 **April 2026** `patRoon 3.0.0` is released!
 This a **major** release which adds ion mobility separation (IMS) support, new algorithms for feature and transformation product detection, use of sample metadata and many other improvements.
 Please see the [Project NEWS][NEWS] for more details and important notes on upgrading to `patRoon 3.0`.